daronwolff/python_pinger/README.md

 # python_pinger

-This is a simpple script in python to check if a host is up or down.
+This is a simple and small script in python to check if a host is online or not.

 Only create a class instance